mallikarjunveepuru/nodejs-lovelies/README.md

 # the Lovelies
 Web application for the Lovelies acoustic cover band.

-## Members:

-* Jonathon Orsi
-* Lauren Newbery
-* Devin Newbery
+This project's purpose was to learn several web development concepts, such as user authentication, database management, RESTful API development, as well as a general understanding between front- and back-end development.
+Technologies used were NodeJS, AngularJS, jQuery, and various node packages and frameworks.

 ## Disclaimer:

-  This application is primarily being written to learn various node.js technologies and web development practices, as well as providing a website for my musical group The Lovelies.
+  This application is being written for personal experimentation and to learn various node.js technologies and web development practices, as well as providing a website for my fictitious musical group, The Lovelies.
+As such, you should not be surprised by any mistakes or poor coding choices.

-## Topics:
+## Skills/Technologies:

  * AngularJS - models, views, controllers, directives
  * Node Package Manager - install packages, build scripts